NyashaEysenck/bible-thematic-visualizer/README.md

 ### Frontend Setup

-1. In a new terminal, navigate to the project root directory.
+1. In a new terminal, navigate to the frontend folder.

 2. Install Node.js dependencies:
    ```bash